Kureishi/Physics-Agent/README.md

 skip is checking free-symbol presence and not just guessing from variable names) still goes through full verification and still correctly fails on a wrong solution.

+**Bug 8 — synthesis had no retry on an empty LLM response, and the correction strategy for it didn't change anything about the retry.**
+Found the same way as Bug 7: analyzing a real accumulated `memory/` directory (205 solved traces) rather than a single failing case.
+Of the 19 traces that ended up `unresolved_max_revisions`, **13 (68%) had a completely empty `trace.initial_solution`** — not a wrong answer, an empty string. `Logic Check` correctly caught this every time ("No initial solution provided to evaluate"), and `error_taxonomy` correctly routed it to `resynthesize` — but `_synthesize_solution` was a single, bare LLM call with no retry logic at all, so `resynthesize` just called that same un-retried function again, with nothing different about the second (or third) attempt to make another empty response less likely.
+`ProceduralMemory` shows the scale: `resynthesize` sat at a **flat 0% success rate** across statistical-mechanics (0/14 uses), quantum-mechanics (0/9), and five other domain combinations — not a verification bug like Bug 7, but a real generation gap the verification layer was correctly, repeatedly, and unproductively catching.

+The fix already existed elsewhere in this codebase for the same failure
+mode: `ProblemGenerator` (used by `curriculum_cli.py` /
+`generate_problem_set_cli.py`) already retries on an empty response with a lower temperature, built for exactly this "model returns empty" pattern during problem generation — it just was never ported to the solving path's synthesis step. **Fix:** `_synthesize_solution` now retries (once, by default, matching `ProblemGenerator`'s own default) at a lower temperature (0.1) on an empty or whitespace-only response, and raises a clear `RuntimeError` if every attempt comes back empty, rather than silently accepting `""` and letting three revision rounds discover that slowly.
+Verified against the real data: retroactively applying the generalized escalation check below to those same 19 unresolved traces, **19/19** would now stop early instead of exhausting their revision budget on a fix that was never going to work.

+**Bug 9 — the escalation path (added as a Safety Rail, see below) was scoped too narrowly to catch its own motivating case.** Built to stop a trace from repeating a corrective action that had already failed — originally only watched for `escalate_verification` specifically repeating.
+Bug 8's data showed the far more common version of the same shape happening on a different strategy entirely (`resynthesize`, sitting at 0% success across several domains) without ever tripping it.
+**Fix:** generalized to any strategy — if the one about to be applied was already tried earlier in the same trace and every prior use failed to resolve anything, escalate instead of repeating it; a strategy that succeeded once and gets legitimately reused later for a new issue isn't penalized.
+See "An escalation path distinct from `max_revisions`" above for the full mechanism and the 19/19 retroactive result.

 **If you have your own accumulated `memory/` directory from before this fix, it's contaminated and worth discarding rather than continuing to